AlColeNS/search-expiscor/README.md

 ## Solr Data Source Example ###

 The Solr Data Source example exercises some core features that the data source has to offer.
+Please note that this is a much more involved example because it is dependent on an Apache Solr index being available and configured for the fields and response handlers utilized by the example logic.
+Refer to the "solr" sub folder for more information regarding these configuration files.

 ```
 $ cd apl/src/examples/ds_solr